-These homemade banana chocolate chip muffins are SO delicious and also surprisingly healthy--sweetened only with pure raw honey and the sweetness of the bananas and chocolate chips.
+These easy banana and chocolate chip muffins with yogurt are SO delicious and also super wholesome, sweetened only with pure raw honey and the sweetness of the bananas and chocolate chips.

-After making multiple batches of homemade chocolate chip muffins (and mini muffins) while I developed that recipe, I promised myself I'd also have to make a batch of banana chocolate chip muffins soon too--and here it is! 🙂
+After making multiple batches of homemade chocolate chip muffins while I developed that recipe, I promised myself I'd also have to make a batch of banana chocolate chip muffins soon too—and here it is! 🙂

-But for this recipe, I was determined to keep things on the healthier side and ditch the white processed sugar for some pure raw honey.
-Besides, the ripe bananas and semi-sweet chocolate chips already provide a lot of sweetness, so there was really no need to add processed sugar.
+But for this recipe, I was determined to ditch the white sugar for some pure raw honey.
+Besides, the ripe bananas and semi-sweet chocolate chips already provide a lot of sweetness, so there was really no need to add extra sugar.
 (Bonus: you'd never know the difference!)

 🌿 Ingredients

-This muffin recipe uses only healthy, wholesome, easy to find ingredients; you may already have many of them on hand.
+This muffin recipe uses only simple, easy to find ingredients; you may already have many of them on hand.
+Just make sure the bananas are very ripe; the more brown spots the better.
+Chocolate lovers: feel free to use chocolate chunks to make banana chocolate chunk muffins. 🙂

 See recipe card below for exact quantities.